 Tapella Overall Experience

-I loved all the food served except for one – Gazpacho de Mango.
-Maybe it is not just the typical taste for me just like how shocking for foreigners to eat “bagoong” or “isaw”.
-Plating is pretty normal, but all served to us blew us into surprise.
-The price is reasonable because of the ambiance and eating authentic Spanish cuisine is not now a far cry!
-The place though is not as big as you might think.
-The staff is personable and I think we all share the same wavelength so we were laughing over the same stuff.
-Thanks again to Chef Robert who surprisingly speaks in fluent Tagalog who has many races, to marketing officer Miss Deigh, and to Aldous for letting us experience an advanced “Noche Buena.”
+The place, however, is not as big as you might expect.
+The staff is personable, and I think we all shared the same wavelength, so we were laughing over the same things.
+Thanks again to Chef Robert, who surprisingly speaks fluent Tagalog despite his diverse background, to marketing officer Miss Deigh, and to Aldous for letting us experience an advanced “Noche Buena.”

 Price: 4.5/5